-Atlanta Braves' Chipper Jones, right, is congratulated by third base coach Brian Snitker after his solo home run against the St. Louis Cardinals in the eighth inning of Sunday's game.
+In this file photo, Atlanta Braves' Chipper Jones, right, is congratulated by third base coach Brian Snitker after his solo home run.
+Snitker was named the new manager of the Gwinnett Braves on Monday.

 ST. LOUIS -- The Atlanta Braves were swept by the contending St. Louis Cardinals this weekend and dropped six of eight on their road trip.